makhadoshumba/aws-static-website/README.md

 This is the perfect and efficient solution for a very capable but lazy engineer like myself.

 This here is a solution for efficiency.

+here is a daigram explaining the whole project: